dask/dask/docs/source/array-random.rst

 of a ``BitGenerator`` to create sequences and a ``Generator`` to use those sequences to sample from different statistical distributions:

-    ``BitGenerators``: Objects that generate random sequences.
-These are typically unsigned integer words filled with sequences of either 32 or 64 random bits.
+    ``BitGenerators:`` Objects that generate random sequences.
+These are provided by a backend library such as NumPy or CuPy and are typically unsigned integer words filled with sequences of either 32 or 64 random bits.

-    ``Generators``: Objects that transform sequences of random bits from a ``BitGenerator`` into sequences of numbers that follow a specific probability distribution (such as uniform, Normal or Binomial) within a specified interval.
+    ``Generators:`` Objects that transform sequences of random bits from a ``BitGenerator`` into sequences of numbers that follow a specific probability distribution (such as uniform, Normal or Binomial) within a specified interval.